 Most homeowners insurance policies cover personal injury and wrongful death caused by a dog if the owner is legally responsible.
 This means the insurance company is liable to pay money for damages up to the policy limit.
 You can contact our lawyers regarding your dog bite claim in Minnesota, and we can obtain a copy of the homeowner’s insurance policy to find out how much money may be available.

-Attorney Brendan Flaherty is one of our lead lawyers for these cases.
-You can contact him by clicking on the image above or by calling 1-888-377-8900.
+You can contact our dog bite attorneys by calling 1-888-377-8900.
 Our offices are in Minneapolis, MN, and we represent clients throughout the state.

 Some Dog Breeds Not Covered by Insurance

 Some insurance companies are excluding bites by certain breeds from coverage.
 In these cases, our lawyers need to find alternative sources for payment of the dog bite claim.

 The breeds not covered may include the following:

 - Chow Chow;